staeter/work-in-progress/dialogue.md

 This isn't about forcing every group to use the same democratic model.
 Rather, it's about making democratic organization more efficient and accessible than centralized control.
 Communities should be able to choose and evolve their governance structures while maintaining transparency and accountability to their members.

 This principle guides platform design through multiple channels: built-in tools for proposals and voting, structured discussion spaces for deliberation, transparent record-keeping of decisions and their rationales, and flexible permission systems that communities can adapt to their needs.
 These mechanisms help make collective decision-making as natural and efficient as individual action.

-### 6. Empowering

-Control over one's digital environment means having both the tools and the knowledge to use them effectively.
-This requires careful documentation, intuitive interfaces, and progressive disclosure of advanced features.

-Users should understand what's happening with their data and have meaningful choices about how to manage it.

 ### 7. Accessible